Comparing Snapshots and Viewing Data Differences

 Selecting a snapshot for comparison

-Please note that this list displays only snapshots, already displayed on the Snapshot tab prior to switching to the Changed view.
-If you want to compare a snapshot with a very old one, first make sure that All time or a period, including both of the snapshots is selected on the Snapshots tab, then scroll down till you see the older snapshot, and only after this open the newer snapshot and click the Changed button.
+If you want to compare a snapshot with a very old one, ensure both snapshots are present in the selected period on the Snapshots tab.
+Then scroll down till you see the older snapshot, open the newer snapshot, and click the Changed button.

 Snapshots were not compared